LLNL/RadSim/README.md

 	python api-test.py
 ```

+An example python notebook on how to transport radiation using MCNP from a collection of sources by defining the source and shielding geometry is provided in gov.llnl.mcnp/py/ subdirectory.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.